mkulke/osm-pbf2json/Readme.md

 ### Extract Streets

 Streets are represented in OSM as a collection of smaller road segments.
 To group those segments into street entities a few heuristics are employed, specifically the name tag and the geographical distance.
+A boundary level can be specified to split a street along boundary lines.

 ```
 ./target/release/osm_pbf2json streets --geojson -n="Gontardstraße" tests/data/alexanderplatz.pbf